What Does the Bible Say about Guardian Angels?

 One of the best passages in all of the Bible that discusses angelic ministry is found in The Letter to the Hebrews.
 In the first part of this letter, actually a written sermon, the author seeks to establish the supremacy of Christ.
 This passage also clearly seeks to define the deity of Jesus as opposed to Him just being merely another prophet.
 The writer goes on to say that Christ is also superior to the angels since He was the One who created them.

 While the angels are powerful spiritual beings, the author to the Hebrews makes clear that they are created beings that God has given tasks to.
 One of these tasks has to do with serving those who have put their trust in Christ.
 “But angels are only servants.
 They are spirits sent from God to care for those who will receive salvation.”
 (Hebrews 1:14) While this verse acknowledges angelic ministry in the lives of Christians, it stops short of saying that every believer has an angel assigned to them.

 There are many other passages in the Bible that discuss angels and their ministry.
 There are none that explicitly define a doctrine that every Christian or every person has a guardian angel.
 This does not mean that angels do not have a place in the world or that they are not active.
 Indeed, as the pages of Scripture show over and over again, God’s angels are working behind the scenes protecting and serving God’s people.
 Only eternity will reveal the important role that God’s angels have played in all of our lives.

 Looking for a good place to invest in the building God’s Kingdom?
-My wife, Annie, and I are helping build the Church in Brazil.
+My wife, Annie, and I are serving the Lord in the US and South America.
+I will also be conducting a school for pastors in India later this year.
 We would love to have you on our team!
 Just click here to get involved.
 Obrigado!